sensu/sensu-docs/content/sensu-core/2.0/reference/assets.md

 # Assets

-## What are Assets?
+## What are assets?

-Sensu Assets are resources that checks can specify as dependencies.
-When an Agent runs a Check, it will ensure that all of the Check's required Assets are available to the Agent.
-If they aren't, the Agent will install them by consulting each of the Assets' URLs.
+Sensu **assets** are resources that checks can specify as dependencies.
+When an Agent runs a check, it will ensure that all of the check's required assets are available to the Agent.
+If they aren't, the Agent will install them by consulting each of the assets' URLs.

 ## Asset management